Anxiety disorders are becoming more and more common worldwide. In the US, anxiety disorders affect about 40 million adults.

 So just cut it out.
 Get help if you need it.

 Are you drinking enough water?
-Essentially what do you like to drink?
+Or are you drinking sugary drinks instead?

 If the answer is mountain dew, coke, or Pepsi, or some other manufactured drink, then you are doing it wrong and setting yourself up for anxiety.